thomasgoldstein/zabuyaki/res/tiled/README.md

 ## Stages naming ##
 Default stage name template: **stageX_map.tmx**

+## Map size ##
+Set and update the map size.
+It is used to set "walls" around the area.
+Use menu **Map / Map Properties**/ to see the list of properties.
+Use tiles width and height as a grid.
+The final map size is calculated from tiles size and the map size in tiles.

 ## Export stages to Zabuyaki ##
 Use menu **File / Export as...** **stageX_map.lua** to _\src\def\stage\_ .
 Where N is the stage number.